What You’ll Learn in This Blog

 User Input:

-- The program prompts the user to input the length and breadth of the rectangle using scanf().
+- The program gets the length and breadth of the rectangle from the user with scanf().

 Area Calculation:

-- The area is calculated with area = length * breadth;.
+- The area is calculated using the formula area = length * breadth.

 Output:

-- The calculated area is displayed using printf() and formatted in two dec; al places.
+- The area will be printed out using printf() in two decimal places.

 C Program for Area of Rectangle Using Functions